Selective Randomization Inference for Adaptive Experiments: Introduction

 \subsection{Related Work}

-Our proposal is related to a wide range of research that offers alternatives to the linear cycle of scientific research described by Box and discussed by Tukey.
-Next we will review the related literature and compare them with our proposal.
+Our proposal is related to a wide range of research that offers alternatives to the linear cycle of scientific research described by Box.
+Next we will review the related literature and compare it with our proposal.

 Adaptive designs can be traced back to the work of \textcite{thompson_likelihood_1933} and are now frequently used in many fields of empirical research including medicine \parencite{burnett_adding_2020}, political science \parencite{offer-westort_adaptive_2021}, and economics \parencite{duflo_chapter_2007, kasy_adaptive_2021}.
 In many situations, the experiments have several designated stages, and within each stage the participants may be admitted on a rolling basis.
 Therefore, preliminary data from the initial participants are often available before the study concludes.
-This forms the basis for adapting the treatment allocation or recruitment in later stages of the experiment.
+This forms the basis for adapting the design (e.g.\ recruitment rule or treatment allocation) in later stages of the experiment.
 For instance, it may be desirable to increase the assignment probability of more promising treatments or policies (this is called \emph{response-adaptive randomization}, see e.g.\ \textcite{rosenberger_covariate-adjusted_2001} and \textcite{faseru_changing_2017}), discontinue certain arms of the study early (this is called \emph{multi-arm multi-stage design}, see e.g.\ \textcite{magirr_generalized_2012} and \textcite{sydes_issues_2009}), or focus on the subpopulation of participants that exhibit the best reactions (this is called \emph{enrichment design}, see e.g.\ \textcite{magnusson_group_2013} and \textcite{ho_efficacy_2012}). \textcite{pallmann_adaptive_2018} provided an excellent review of adaptive designs in clinical trials from a practical perspective.